nickstella/model-fusion-curvature-analysis/README.md

-# Model Fusion
+# Exploring the Impact of Batch Size on Model Fusion: Generalization, Curvature, and Optimization Dynamics

+In this repository you will find the code and experiments used in our paper.

 ## Setup

 Step 1.
 Create a virtual environment
 `python -m venv .venv`

 Step 2.
+Install the Python requirements
+`pip install -r requirements.txt`

+Step 3.
 Install the repo as a package
 `pip install -e .`

+## Experiments

+The code for running our experiments, along with the experiment configurations, can be found in `./Notebooks/experiments.ipynb`.
+To select which configuration to use, set `experiment_config` to the appropriate config variable, as specified in the notebook.

+Additionally, we provide the code that we used to train the parent models.
+The script to train all models can be found in `./Experiments/run_all_training_scripts.py`.